 Dr. Dede continues to shape the future of film and theatre arts through his teaching, research, and leadership, making him a respected figure in the Nigerian and global arts communities.

-Before joining Wigwe University, Dr. Ikyoive served as a faculty at the University of KwaZulu-Natal, where he also completed a two-term Postdoctoral scholarship from 2019 to 2022.
+Before joining Wigwe University, Dr. Ikyoive served as a faculty at the University of KwaZulu-Natal, where he also completed a two-term Postdoctoral Fellowship from 2019 to 2022.
 His career also includes work as an Academic Assessor and External Moderator at Stadio School of Multiuniversity, South Africa.
-His multidisciplinary research spans African dramatic literature, cultural studies, performance aesthetics, language pedagogy, media, and crime intelligence, with numerous publications in reputable international journals.
+His multidisciplinary research spans African dramatic literature, cultural studies, performance aesthetics, language pedagogy, digital media, and crime intelligence, with numerous publications in reputable international journals.

 Dr. Oluwatayo B. Isijola is a distinguished theatre scholar and director currently serving as a faculty member at Wigwe University, Isiokpo.
 He earned his degrees in Theatre Arts from the University of Port Harcourt, specializing in dramaturgy and theatre directing.
 His early career included a pivotal role as a technical officer with the Rivers State Tourism Development Agency for CARNIRIV: The Port Harcourt Carnival, after which he spent a decade at the Federal University Oye-Ekiti, where he taught acting and directing for both stage and screen.